ampio-com/node-red-contrib-ampio/README.md

 ## Pre-requisites
 You need Ampio Smart Home system, because this module is meant only to integrate it with another node-red plugins.
-You also need MSERV with latest firmware, or Ampio Smart Home server installed in docker and connected through special serial-CAN adapter with Docker host device.
+You also need M-SERV-s with latest firmware, or Ampio Smart Home server installed in docker and connected through special serial-CAN adapter with Docker host device.

 ## Install
-This node should be pre-installed on your MSERV.
+This node should be pre-installed on your M-SERV-s.
 In case of having software in Docker, use MENU -> Manage Palette -> Install and type ampio.
 Another way is to use Terminal, and installing this add-on in your ~/.node-red directory.]

 ## Using this add-on
 After having this module installed, you will see helpful instructions in Help sections.